mapseed/platform/README.md

 NOTE: If you have trouble with `pip install -r requirements.txt`, you may need to install the Python development libraries (for Python.h).
 The Windows installation has them by default, but some UNIX-based systems with a pre-installed Python may not.
 On such systems, you may need to run `sudo apt-get install python-dev` or download a fresh installer from python.org.

+NOTE: For Linux users on RHEL/CentOS distros, you will need to have the following libraries installed: `sudo yum groupinstall 'Development Tools'` and `sudo yum install python-devel postgresql-devel`

 NOTE: Mac OS X users need a command line C/C++ compiler in place for the above steps to work.
 This can be done by downloading Xcode from the App Store and then installing the Command Line Tools via Xcode's Preferences > Downloads area.

 Next, add the `.env` file under `src/.env` that was provided to you by your project contact.
 The file should contain the following format: